Canadian Take-Home

 What is CPP and how much do I pay?

-The Canada Pension Plan (CPP) is a mandatory retirement savings program.
-In 2025, employees contribute 5.95% of pensionable earnings between the basic exemption ($3,500) and the Year's Maximum Pensionable Earnings ($71,300), up to a maximum of $4,034.10 per year.
-A second CPP tier (CPP2) applies earnings between $71,300 and $81,900 at 4%.
-Self-employed individuals pay both the employee and employer portions (double).
+The Canada Pension Plan (CPP) is a mandatory retirement savings contribution for most employed Canadians aged 18–70.
+In 2026, employees contribute 5.95% of insurable earnings between $3,500 and $73,200 (the Year's Maximum Pensionable Earnings), to a maximum contribution of $3,867.50 per year.
+A second tier — CPP2 — applies a 4% rate on earnings between $73,200 and $81,200, adding up to $320 more annually.
+Employers match CPP1 contributions dollar-for-dollar.
+Self-employed people pay both the employee and employer share, doubling their CPP cost but also doubling their CPP deduction.

 What is EI and how much do I pay?